GlubEUW/PSI/readme.md

    - .NET SDK (Version 9)
    - Node.Js (Installing Node.js will automatically install npm)
    - npm
-   - Vite (Will be installed locally in next step)

 ### 2. Start backend API.
    From the **/PSI** directory:
    ```